Materia-Journal/Materia_issue2/content/awburn.md

 FTIR in transmission mode was performed using a Bruker Vertex 70 infrared bench spectrometer coupled to a Bruker Hyperion 3000 infrared microscope.
 Varnish samples were compressed onto a diamond cell with a stainless-steel roller prior to analysis.
 Using the Bruker OPUS (version 6.0) software, spectra were recorded between 4000 and 600 cm<sup>-1</sup> at 4cm<sup>-1</sup> spectral resolution and 32 scans per spectrum.

-### Pyrolysis Gas chromatography-mass spectrometry (py-GCMS)
+### Pyrolysis gas chromatography-mass spectrometry (py-GCMS)

 Py-GCMS analyses were performed using a CDS pyroprobe 5000 (platinum coil) interfaced to an Agilent Technologies 7890B GC system coupled with an Agilent Technologies 5977A MSD and using Agilent’s MassHunter GC/MS Acquisition software.
 The varnish samples were placed in the center of a quartz tube and 3µL of tetramethylammonium hydroxide (TMAH, 25% in methanol) was added to the sample/s prior to pyrolysis.
 Pyrolysis was conducted at 600°C for ten seconds.
-The samples were directed onto the column (HP-5ms Ultra Inert column, 30 m x 25 µm x 0.25 µm) by helium gas in a 20:1 split ratio.
+The samples were directed onto the column (HP-5ms Ultra Inert column, 30 m x 0.25 mm x 0.25 µm) by helium gas in a 20:1 split ratio.
 The GC oven was set with an initial temperature of 40°C for 1 minute prior to increasing in 10°C/min intervals to 300°C over a 26-minute period then maintained for 20 minutes for a total acquisition time of 47 minutes.

-### X-Ray Fluorescence (XRF) spectroscopy
+### X-ray fluorescence (XRF) spectroscopy

 XRF point analysis was conducted on the painting using a Bruker Artax XRF spectrometer with a Silicon Drift Detector (SDD) and a rhodium anode X-ray tube.
 The primary X-ray beam is collimated to give a spot size of 0.65mm.
 Using the Bruker Artax (version 7.6) software, spectra were acquired for 100 seconds live time at 50kV and 600μA.

-### Imaging Specifications
+### Imaging specifications

 Technical images were captured using a Canon EOS 5D Mark 4 digital camera with the IR filter removed.
 For regular and UV imaging, external filtration Peca 918 and Kodak 2E filters were employed.
 For IR imaging, an 87A IR Pass filter was attached to the camera lens.
 Regular illumination was achieved with two Elinchrom RX 1200 Strobes; IR by two Lowel Pro Incandescent lamps; and UV with two TripleBright 3 lamps, each with one LW370 bulb and LW filter (average output value 358 µW/cm<sup>2</sup>).
 The X-ray radiation source was a Comet MXR-320/26 tube with a Carestream Industrex 2mm aluminum plate, and the exposure settings were 40kV, 7mA, 3mm FOC for 170 seconds at 152.5cm focal distance.
 Scanning of the plate was undertaken with a high laser power, 12-bit logarithmic data scale, PMT 10, and 50-micron scan resolution.